random689/tp/docs/UserGuide.md

 Examples:
 *  `editStudent 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+*  `editStudent 2 em/901941341` Edits the emergency contact number of the 2nd student to be 901941341.

 #### Find students by name : `findStudent`